 Sadly, while there are many things that America has that Britain doesn’t (take Target, for instance), Americans don’t have or celebrate Bonfire Night.

 No Bonfire Night in the USA in modern times!

 Just regular old November 5th, taking down the Halloween decorations and thinking about who is going to invite old Uncle Orville to Thanksgiving dinner.

-Much like how the Brits don’t celebrate Fourth of July because there’s nothing for them to celebrate, Americans have no need to celebrate Bonfire Night as it is based on an event that book place in Britain and most Americans have never heard of.
+Much like how the Brits don’t celebrate Fourth of July because there’s nothing for them to celebrate, Americans don’t celebrate Guy Fawkes night as it is based on an event that book place in Britain and most Americans have never heard of.

 However, Bonfire Night celebrations did come over via settlers to the US in the 17th and 18th centuries.